 The Slovak Pension system is a typical World Bank multi-pillar (three pillar) system based on individual (personal) pension savings accounts.
-The year 2017 can be characterized as a year of stabilization, where no major changes in the regulation were introduced.
-However, the ongoing debate is on the cost-effectiveness of Pillar III funds and the need to solve the ineffective allocation of Pillar II savings, where almost 80% of savings are allocated into the low-yielding bond funds.
+The year 2018 brought first pension benefit statement for savers in Pillar III.
+At the same time, debates on the fixing retirement age that could lower the expected benefits from Pillar I increases the necessity of additional private forms of savings.
+Relevant ministries started works on the cost-effectiveness of Pillar III funds and the solutions ineffective allocation of Pillar II savings, where almost 80% of savings are allocated into the low-yielding bond funds.
+Year 2018 brought negative returns to almost all types of pension funds due to the decline on equity markets at the end of year.